M2M One Referral Agreement

 6.4.2 the amount of the Commission Payments we owe you for that Billing Period.

-6.7 Any claim by you that that an Invoice is incorrect must be made within 90 days of the date of the Invoice.
+6.7 Any claim by you that that a statement is incorrect must be made within 90 days of the date of the statement.

 6.8 If you owe us any money under this or any other agreement, we may set-off against the amount you owe us any Commission Payments that we owe you.